Hmundo/SQL-Playground/README.md

 # SQL-Playground
-Some SQl queries I code myself for practice
+Some SQL queries I code myself for practice